ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_fire.rst

 10.5281/zenodo.14917244) which can be retrieved inside the diagnostic.
 The other option is to provide a local directory which contains the necessary model files.

-The ConFire model relies on a variety of observational datasets:
+The ConFire model relies on a variety of observational datasets (see references):
 * Global Fire Emissions Database version 5
 * MODIS MOD44B
 * ESA CCI Biomass